sneha1606/Predict-insurance/README.md

 # Predict-insurance

-This project is used to predict the insurance value for a customer with certain parameters
+This project is used to predict the insurance value for a customer through linear regression model with parameters which are as followed,
+1. Age
+2. Sex
+3. BMI
+4. No. of Children
+5. Smoker
+6. Region

+The accuracy of the model obtained is approximately 70%

+The Steps used for the following are as followed: